Forest

 A forest is an ecosystem characterized by a dense community of trees.
 Hundreds of definitions of forest are used throughout the world, incorporating factors such as tree density, tree height, land use, legal standing, and ecological function.
 The United Nations' Food and Agriculture Organization (FAO) defines a forest as, "Land spanning more than 0.5 hectares with trees higher than 5 meters and a canopy cover of more than 10 percent, or trees able to reach these thresholds in situ.
 It does not include land that is predominantly under agricultural or urban use."
-Using this definition, Global Forest Resources Assessment 2020 found that forests covered 4.06 e9ha, or approximately 31 percent of the world's land area in 2020.
+Using this definition, Global Forest Resources Assessment 2025 found that forests covered 4.14 e9ha, or approximately 31 percent of the world's land area in 2025.

 Forests are the largest terrestrial ecosystems of Earth by area, and are found around the globe.
 45 percent of forest land is in the tropical latitudes.
-The next largest share of forests are found in subarctic climates, followed by temperate, and subtropical zones.
+The next largest share of forests is found in subarctic climates, followed by temperate, and subtropical zones.

 Forests account for 75% of the gross primary production of the Earth's biosphere, and contain 80% of the Earth's plant biomass.
 Net primary production is estimated at 21.9 gigatonnes of biomass per year for tropical forests, 8.1 for temperate forests, and 2.6 for boreal forests.

 Forests form distinctly different biomes at different latitudes and elevations, and with different precipitation and evapotranspiration rates.
 These biomes include boreal forests in subarctic climates, tropical moist forests and tropical dry forests around the Equator, and temperate forests at the middle latitudes.
 Forests form in areas of the Earth with high rainfall, while drier conditions produce a transition to savanna.
 However, in areas with intermediate rainfall levels, forest transitions to savanna rapidly when the percentage of land that is covered by trees drops below 40 to 45 percent.
 Research conducted in the Amazon rainforest shows that trees can alter rainfall rates across a region, releasing water from their leaves in anticipation of seasonal rains to trigger the wet season early.
 Because of this, seasonal rainfall in the Amazon begins two to three months earlier than the climate would otherwise allow.
 Deforestation in the Amazon and anthropogenic climate change hold the potential to interfere with this process, causing the forest to pass a threshold where it transitions into savanna.